se-for-sci/se-for-sci.github.io/content/week07_design/functional.md

 }
 ```

-Not that stdlib module support is not available yet unless you enable it in
+Note that stdlib module support is not yet available unless you enable it in
 CMake experimental mode and have a very recent compiler.

 ````